Helen Jonas-Rosenzweig: Inheritance

 In 2004, Jonas-Rosenzweig met with Monika Hertwig, Amon Göth's daughter.
 Hertwig had requested the meeting, but Jonas-Rosenzweig was hesitant because her memories of Göth and the concentration camp were so traumatic.
 She eventually agreed after Hertwig wrote to her, "We have to do it for the murdered people."

 Jonas-Rosenzweig felt touched by this sentiment and agreed to meet her at the Płaszów Memorial Monument in Poland and tour Göth's villa with her for the 2006 documentary Inheritance.
 The documentary's director, James Moll, an associate of Steven Spielberg, helped bring the two women together to make the film for PBS.

 Personal life

 Two days after they were liberated from the Nazis, she met her first husband, Joseph Jonas.
 They married in 1946 and emigrated to the United States.
 They lived in the Bronx, raising three children: a son and twin girls.

-In 1980, Joseph, who suffered from survivor's guilt, committed suicide.
+In 1980, Joseph, who suffered from survivor's guilt, died by suicide.
 She then married a philanthropist and real-estate developer, Henry Rosenzweig (born 5 September 1917).
 She was widowed a second time in 2007.
 She resided in Boca Raton, Florida until her death in December 2018.